ando-shah/swarm/README.md

 ## Introduction

-This is a tutorial on how to setup a swarm simulation using [spatialOS](https://spatialos.improbable.io/) created by Improbable
+This is a tutorial on how to setup a swarm simulation using [spatialOS](https://spatialos.improbable.io/), which is created by Improbable.

+p.s: I am not a spatialOS expert, but a simulation enthusiast.